CastagnaIT/plugin.video.netflix/.github/ISSUE_TEMPLATE/support_request.md

 ---
-name: Support request
+name: Help request
-about: Request for help to use the add-on
+about: If you need help on how to use the addon

 ---
-## Support request
+## Help request

 #### Your Environment
 - Netflix add-on version: <!--- e.g. 14.1 -->